-Mark Anderson was hired in August 2008 and is in his sixth year as head coach of the women’s golf program at Penn in 2013-14.
+Mark Anderson was hired in August 2008 and enters his seventh year as head coach of the women’s golf program at Penn in 2014-15.

 Anderson's guidance has quickly moved Penn into the Ivy League's elite.
 In fact, in April 2010 the Quakers stunned the Ivy League Championships field, winning the tournament by a whopping 22 strokes.
 Freshman Isabel Han finished second overall in the 35-player field, while sophomore Tiffany Cheung was third and senior Lisette Vitter placed sixth.
 All three players earned All-Ivy for their finishes.
 Penn's win at Ivies earned them a trip to the NCAA West Regional in May.

 Prior to the 2010 Ivy Championships team title, Penn had never finished better than third at that event since beginning varsity competition in 2000, and the Quakers had finished fifth each of the last three years.

 Penn also won the ECAC Championships team title in October 2009, besting a 10-team field at that fall event.
 As further evidence of Anderson's outstanding leadership, Penn went 40-64-1 in head-to-head competition with its Division I opponents in 2008-09 -- Anderson's first year -- but improved that to a staggering 79-14 prior to the NCAA West Regional in 2009-10.